jparyani/mediagoblin/docs/designdecisions.rst

     So to summarize:

-    * software (Python, JavaScript, HTML templates) is licensed under AGPLv3
+    * software (Python, JavaScript, HTML templates): licensed under AGPLv3
-    * non-software things (CSS, images, video) are licensed under CC0 because this is output of the software
+    * non-software things (CSS, images, video): copyrights waived under CC0 because this is output of the software
-    * documentation is licensed under a CC0 license
+    * documentation: copyrights waived under CC0 because it's not part of the software
-    * we'll figure out licensing for branding assets later
+    * branding assets: we're kicking this can down the road, but probably CC BY-SA

     This is all codified in the ``COPYING`` file.